 Concerned about having to do the footwork to gather a prescription or documentation for your medical supply provider?
 180 Medical takes care of everything for you, including communicating with your doctor’s office to obtain any information your insurance requires.

 Where Can I Get Insurance-Covered Catheters?

-180 Medical is one of the largest and highly-rated catheter suppliers in the nation.
-We’re contracted with over 1,200 insurance plans, including Medicare, state Medicaids, and a growing number of private insurance plans.
+180 Medical is one of the largest and most highly-rated catheter suppliers in the nation.
+We’re contracted with over 1,200 insurance plans, including Medicare, state Medicaid plans, and many private insurance plans.
 Our specialists are glad to help you find an insurance-covered catheter to fit your needs.

 First, we’ll verify your insurance policy.
-Next, we’ll call you back and inform you fully about how your catheter supplies will be covered.
+Next, we’ll call you back and fully inform you how your catheter supplies will be covered.
 Additionally, before we ship your first order, we make sure to let you know about any potential out-of-pocket costs based on your insurance coverage.